sebivenlo/ESD-2023-Docker-Swarm/README.md

 # Docker Swarm Workshop

 Welcome to our Docker Swarm Workshop!
-This repository contains resources for both the hands-on practice and presentation materials.
+This repository contains resources for both the assignment and presentation materials.

-## Getting started
-### Prerequisites
+## Prerequisites

 Make sure Docker is installed and you downloaded the [practical](Practical.zip) zip file.

-## Workshop
+## Workshop Structure

 ### Presentation
-The [Presentation](Presentation) folder contains the slide deck.

 - [Docker Swarm](Presentation/DockerSwarm.pdf)

-### Practical
+### Practical Assignment

-Navigate to the [Practical](Practical) folder to find the assignment.

 - [Assignment](Practical/assignment.md)

-## Contributors
-- Tim Weigand
-- Luca Engels
-- Sebastian Wedekind